Estimate fibre orientation distributions from diffusion data using spherical deconvolution

 - -directions file specify the directions over which to apply the non-negativity constraint (by default, the built-in 300 direction set is used).
 These should be supplied as a text file containing [ az el ] pairs for the directions.

 - -lmax order the maximum spherical harmonic order for the output FOD(s).For algorithms with multiple outputs, this should be provided as a comma-separated list of integers, one for each output image; for single-output algorithms, only a single integer should be provided.
-If omitted, the command will use the highest possible lmax given the diffusion gradient table, up to a maximum of 8.
+If omitted, the command will use the lmax of the corresponding response function (i.e based on its number of coefficients), up to a maximum of 8.

 - -mask image only perform computation within the specified binary brain mask image.

 - -filter spec the linear frequency filtering parameters used for the initial linear spherical deconvolution step (default = [ 1 1 1 0 0 ]).
 These should be supplied as a text file containing the filtering coefficients for each even harmonic order.

 - -neg_lambda value the regularisation parameter lambda that controls the strength of the non-negativity constraint (default = 1).

 - -norm_lambda value the regularisation parameter lambda that controls the strength of the constraint on the norm of the solution (default = 1).

 - -threshold value the threshold below which the amplitude of the FOD is assumed to be zero, expressed as an absolute amplitude (default = 0).